An attorney can be an invaluable member of your team, especially as you work through the startup stage of your business.

 - Can you communicate with me through my preferred medium (in-person meetings, phone calls, or emails)?

-Pair what you learn with online reviews, verification of licensure, a review of the attorneys’ websites, and web searches to ensure you have enough information about your attorney candidates to make an informed choice.
+Pair what you learn with online reviews, verification of licensure, a review of the attorneys’ websites, and web searches to ensure you have enough information about your startup attorney candidates to make an informed choice.

 What about payment?